 Although it seems like a basic set, it actually offers a lot of things.
 First, the ink stays vivid for a long time.
 Some markers tend to fade after some time.
 This one doesn’t.
 This is why you can use these markers for doing letterings that you can frame to display in your home.
 If you own a calligraphy business, you will also appreciate the quality of the ink of these markers.

 These markers are also smudge-proof.
 I like that the ink dries up well and doesn’t smudge and leave traces behind.

 The nibs are durable.
 Even after regular use, they are still intact.
 They are made from felt and I can say that they are quite well-made seeing as how they have resisted wear and tear.

 4. Ohuhu Dual Tips Coloring Brush Marker

-This can be considered the best calligraphy set for beginners because of its selection of colors.
+This can be considered the most favorite calligraphy set for beginners because of its selection of colors.
 If you want to have a lot of color options instantly, get this one.
 It’s affordable and comes with the colors that you can use not just in calligraphy but also in drawing and coloring.
 This has 36 different colors and each marker comes with dual tips.

 I have no problems with how vibrant these markers are.
 They are all colorful and they stay vivid.
 They can bleed through paper though, so make sure you use thicker paper.
 It’s not that bad but if you prefer that the back portion of your paper stays clean, you will have to use something thicker.